 There are about 10 days of precipitation in March, but the rain in London tends to be a light drizzle instead of heavy rain.
 There are, however, only about four hours of sunlight in the afternoon on average, so expect some overcast skies.

 What to Pack

-Because part of the month of March is rainy in London, you'll want to make sure to pack plenty of layers and a waterproof jacket, as well as an umbrella (which, really, you should always bring when exploring London!).
+Because part of the month of March is rainy in London, pack plenty of layers and a waterproof jacket, as well as an umbrella (which, really, you should always bring when exploring London!).
 It won't necessarily be warm yet, though, so you will still need a coat and possibly gloves and a scarf, too, on some days.

 March Events in London

-- Mother's Day: The holiday is celebrated in March in the U.K. vs. May in the U.S. So, if you are in London this month you can treat mom twice this year!
-This is a perfect time to book an afternoon tea together as there are always Mother's Day specials on offer.
+- Mother's Day: The holiday is celebrated in March in the U.K. vs. May in the U.S. This is a perfect time to book an afternoon tea together as there are always Mother's Day specials offered.

 - Easter: Easter can fall in March or April and brings the first bank holiday of the year.
 Brits give each other chocolate eggs and put on Easter egg hunts for children with either small chocolate eggs, dyed hard-boiled eggs, or plastic eggs filled with treats.

 - St. Patrick's Day: London celebrates the holiday on March 17 (or on the closest weekend to it) with a fair in Trafalgar Square, a parade through Central London, and plenty of festivities at pubs.